dccs-tech/us-bylaws/articles/committees.rst

     (iii)  to make recommendations to the board for nominees for the appointment of officers of the Corporation, except for the appointment of Division Executives and Division Representatives as provided for in section 6.3; and

     (iv)  such other duties and responsibilities as the Board may confer upon the committee.

+    In the event the Recommendation  Committee does not approve an employee for inclusion as a Class A Shareholder, the employee may appeal the decision to the Appellate Committee.

 (B)  Appellate Committee

 The Board shall establish an Appellate Committee composed of Class A members who shall be elected by Class A Shareholders at an annual or special meeting.
 The principal duties will be as follows:

      (i)    The Appellate Committee shall hear the appeals of any Class A Shareholder who has been terminated involuntarily as an employee of the Corporation.

      (ii)   The Appellate Committee shall also hear the appeal of any employee whose application to become a Class A Shareholder has been denied.
 In such cases, the committee has a right to determine if said individual’s employment shall be retained, dismissed or if the individual may continue with the Corporation as a consultant.

 (C)   The Board may establish one or more additional committees to be composed solely of  Class A Shareholders; additionally The Board may establish other committees that are not composed solely of class A shareholders, except as otherwise established by these bylaws.